bixb922/freezefs/README.md

   --on-import {mount,extract}, -oi {mount,extract}
                         Action when importing output module.
 Default is mount.
   --target TARGET, -t TARGET
                         For --on-import=mount: mount point.
 For --on-import=extract: destination folder.
+                        Default: the infolder.
                         Example: --target /myfiles.
 Must start with / --overwrite {never,always}, -ov {never,always}
                         always: on extract, all files are overwritten. never: on extract, no file is